 She never drank the blood that might have given her a chance for a transformed life.
-Yet still it took long minutes for her death to be complete.
+Yet still it took long

 "Who's it from, Bill?"
 Judy Southerland followed the back of Bill Bird's blue shirt through the sunlight of highland New Mexico, along the pine-needle path that led from her cabin, past the schoolroom-studio where Bill taught and worked at sculpture, to the lodge that housed the school director's office.